vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 ###### 1. Definition

-The action `"ShowCardsWithMenu"` works exactly as `"ShowCards"`, except for one very important difference:
-- the client will show a predefined menu after the card is displayed
+The action `"ShowCardsWithMenu"` works exactly as `"ShowCards"`, except for one very important difference: the client will show a predefined menu after the card is displayed
 - in this case, the menu has four options: "Send", "One More", "Menu", "Talk to me"
 - as a consequence, the sequence should be finished after we use this action
 - since the sequence opens up another menu, the master file will be exited until the user selects "Talk to me" or returns to the bot after exiting the app

-**Please refer to the section on `"ShowCards"` - definition** if you want to understand the functionning of this action
+**Please refer to the section on `"ShowCards"` - definition** if you want to understand the basic logic of this action

 ###### 2. Client integration